HomeESA by StateESA Letter Illinois

 What Your Illinois ESA Letter Includes

 Our Illinois-licensed mental health professionals serve renters across the state — from the capital, Springfield, to its largest city, Chicago, plus Chicago, Aurora, Naperville and Springfield and every community in between.
-Whether you are signing a new lease, renewing an existing one, or moving into student housing, a current letter keeps your housing protections in place.
+Whether you’re signing a new lease, renewing an existing one, or moving into student housing, a current letter keeps your housing protections in place.

 Who Qualifies for an Emotional Support Animal in Illinois?